Nicolas-Eng/Nicolas-Eng/README.md

 - 👋 Hi, I’m @Nicolas-Eng
 - 👀 I’m interested in wielding computational biology for human good!
-- 🌱 I’m currently looking for new industry opportunities after my stint at UCSF
+- 🌱 I’m currently at Computational Biologist at TRexBio https://trex.bio/
 - 💞️ I’m looking to collaborate on potential innovative therapies for chronic disease
 - 📫 How to reach me email: nwleng@gmail.com